ShaynaNepaul/-Nier-Cellular-Automata/README.md

 # Nier - Cellular Automata

-A simple Snake / Game of Life project using Python and Pygame.
+A simple Snake project using Python and Pygame.

 ---